xarals/TubeSail/README.md

 The project also implements registration and authorization using Spring Security.
 A system of roles with different rights is used for moderation and control of employees.
 There is an option to view the history of downloaded files.

-All data is stored in the MySKL database, which is accessed via Hibernate.
+All data is stored in the MySQL database, which is accessed via Hibernate.

 https://tubesail.pp.ua